 (a) the numerator is EBITDAR of the Other Operators for such period as set forth in the financial statements required hereunder for that period; and

-(b) the denominator is the amount of principal and interest due and payable on the Other Loans (exclusive of any prepayment penalties or premiums).
+(b) the denominator is the amount of principal and interest due and payable on the Other Loans (exclusive of any prepayment penalties or premiums) and the amount of mortgage insurance premiums due and payable with respect to the Other Loans.

 “Legal Requirements” shall mean all federal, state, county, municipal and other governmental statutes, laws, rules, orders, regulations, ordinances, judgments, decrees and injunctions of Governmental Authorities or Healthcare Authorities affecting the Project or any part thereof, or the construction, use, alteration or operation thereof, or any part thereof, whether now or hereafter enacted and in force, and all permits, licenses and authorizations and regulations relating thereto, and all covenants, agreements, restrictions and encumbrances contained in any instruments, either of record or known to Operator, at any time in force affecting the Project or any part thereof, including, without limitation, any which may (a) require repairs, modifications or alterations in or to the Project or any part thereof, or (b) in any way limit the use and enjoyment thereof.